 Japan is an interesting case, where both 1:80 and 1:87 scale are used to represent 3ft 6in gauge trains on 16.5 mm gauge track, and the models are all described as “H0”.
 It is unclear why the Japanese didn't adopt 1:87 scale with 12 mm gauge track, which is actually closer to 3ft 6in gauge than it is to the metre gauge it's normally used for as H0m.
 In practical terms, N gauge is far more popular then the local versions of H0, because there is so little space in Japanese homes.

 Some model buildings and kits marketed as “H0” are closer to 1:100 scale, but these are departures from the accepted scale of 1:87 rather than different flavours of H0.
 There are examples from Jouef, Noch and Faller.
 The use of a smaller scale is similar to the way some model buildings sold for 00 today in Britain (like some items in the Bachmann ‘Scenecraft’ range), are actually to 1:87 scale.

 I have omitted mention of the BMRSB here, partly for clarity but mainly because I cannot find anything pertinent to the present-day modeller of British railways in H0.
 This leaves the modeller with two sets of popular standards to choose from: those of the NMRA and those of MOROP.
 Essentially, the production of most Peco track is driven by the market in North America, while most of the RTR rolling stock finding its way onto a British outline layout has its origins in Europe; and both work happily together.

-At a personal level, British H0 is engaging me in the hobby far better than my prior efforts in most of the popular British scales and gauges.
-I hope to write fresh things about British H0 as I gain experience with my own model-making and layout, usually with specific models and occasionally with more general posts like this one.
+At a personal level, H0 scale is engaging me in the hobby far better than my prior efforts in most of the scales and gauges popular in Great Britain.
+I hope to write fresh things about H0 as I gain experience with my own model-making and layout, usually with specific models and occasionally with more general posts like this one.
 In the meantime, these notes will be the introduction to my blog.